13X02/Tipsy-iOS/Readme.md

 # Tipsy Application

-This is very use full app
+This App is used to split tip between Friends